Power at a Price

 - Drunk with Power: It's addictive.

-- Elemental Rock-Paper-Scissors: Every ability is strong against and weak towards at least one other, usually in a cycle or in foil pairs.
+- Elemental Rock-Paper-Scissors: Every ability is strong against one type and weak against another, usually in a cycle or in foil pairs.

 - Empty Levels: When the power actually makes your character weaker or increases the difficulty disproportionately.

-- Everything but the Girl: You can do anything you like, except win over your One True Love.
+- Everything but the Girl: You can do anything except win over your One True Love.

 - Eye of Newt: Magic requires magical components.

 - Fantastic Fragility: Building in weaknesses to boost power.

 - Fuel Meter of Power: Superpowers are a finite resource.
 Don't use them all up.

 - Glass Cannon: You can dish it out, but can't take it